 If you’re bringing your own phone to Telstra, you’re now spoilt for choice when it comes to plans.
 The one to head for if you want the best combination of price and value?
-The Mx plan, which can only be bought online.
-It also requires you to manage your account online, something most people reading this will have no problem with.
-At $49 per month, the Mx plan gives you unlimited calls, texts, and MMS.
+The Small plan, which is packed with lots of data and freebies to boot.
+At only $50 per month, the Small plan gives you unlimited calls, texts, and 30GB worth of data.
 You can also choose to get unlimited international calls and SMS to 45 destinations for only $10/month.
 Telstra is really rising to the challenge set by some of the third-party providers in that department.

-As for data, the Mx plan gives you 15GB a month plus 5GB bonus data, a hefty chunk of data on what is arguably the fastest 4G network right now.
+As for data, the Small plan now gives you 30GB a month, a hefty chunk of data on what is arguably the fastest 4G network right now.
+Speaking of network, you also get a free trial access to the new 5G network — an offer that’s only available until June 2020, after which it’ll cost $15 on the Small and Medium plans, but is included in the higher plans at no extra charge.
 If you’re after a new phone, there are plenty of deals to choose from as well, all more affordable than ever.

 For simply getting your smartphone onto the Telstra network, though, it’s hard to go past the BYO plans.
 Especially when you consider the perks.
-The list includes a 6 months free Apple Music subscription and data-free music streaming, data-free live sport streaming, free Telstra Air public Wi-Fi access, and more.
+The list includes data-free music streaming with Apple Music, data-free live sport streaming, free Telstra Air public Wi-Fi access, and more.

 It’s pretty clear the big three want to compete with the rapid rise of the smart BYO-SIM third-party providers.
 They realised that a big part of their target audience is mostly happy with the phone they’ve got and want a better deal on a better network.
-Not surprisingly, Optus Mobile– with its 4G Plus network that broke speed records for data downloads before their competitors had even set theirs up – is all about the tasty offers.
+Not surprisingly, Optus Mobile – with its 4G Plus network that broke speed records for data downloads before their competitors had even set theirs up – is all about the tasty offers.
 Their online-only offers frequently change, so it’s well worth a visit to their site.
-At the time of writing, Optus is offering 30GB of data on a 12-month plan for only $35 a month.
-This even includes 300 standard international minutes to 35 destinations.

 When you’re connecting to one of the “big three” you’ll be confident you’re getting the best of what that particular network can offer.
 These companies don’t hold anything back for their direct customers.
 But choosing between them is about more than features and perks – it’s about coverage as well.
 If you aren’t sure what the coverage in your area from one of the providers is like, invite some friends over to give you a chance to see how each network performs in your part of Australia.
 In inner-city areas, you’re not going to have any worries.
 But the further out you get, the more coverage becomes an important factor.
 When you get really far from big population centres, Telstra’s more likely to have solid coverage – though both Optus and Vodafone have been making massive efforts to change that.